 The cause of FTD/MND is unknown.
 However, the linkage of FTD/MND and ALS to the protein TDP-43 may be an important clue.
 TDP-43 seems to play a role in how the cell’s molecular code (DNA) is read and used to make proteins, which do all the work in the cells.

-The relationship between genes, FTD, ALS and FTD/MND is still evolving.
+Our understanding of the relationship between genes, FTD, ALS and FTD/MND is still evolving.
 The majority of cases of FTD/MND are not hereditary.

 There is no clear genetic abnormality that is closely associated with the development of FTD/MND.
 Recently, a mutation in the gene encoding the protein progranulin was found to be a common cause of FTD in families with a strong family history.
 When patients have a progranulin mutation, they always have TDP-43 inclusions at autopsy, however surprisingly; they do not seem to develop MND.
 Similarly, families with mutations in the gene coding for TDP-43 gene have been found to develop ALS, but so far such patients have not been found to show signs of FTD.
 However, given that there are families who have several members with FTD/MND; researchers continue to search for genes that may explain the development of this combination of symptoms.